Office real estate market: slight recovery in the first half of the year

 Office real estate market

-Initial results are already available for the office real estate market.
-By the middle of 2024, annual take-up is already over 50,000 square meters (first half of the previous year: 35,000 square meters, full year 2023: almost 85,000 square meters of office space).
+Initial results are already available for the office real estate market .
+By the middle of 2024, annual take-up is already over 50,000 square meters (first half of the previous year: 35,000 square meters, full year 2023: just under 85,000 square meters of office space).

-A total take-up of 100,000 square meters and more by the end of the year therefore seems realistic.
-However, this would still be significantly below the average value of around 140,000 square meters since 2019.
-For prime rents in the city, however, market participants expect only a slight increase to EUR 21.50 per square meter by the end of the year compared to EUR 21 per square meter in the previous year.
+Total take-up of 100,000 square meters and more by the end of the year therefore appears realistic.
+However, this would still be significantly below the average figure of around 140,000 square meters since 2019.
+However, market participants expect prime rents in the city to rise only slightly to EUR 21.50 per square meter by the end of the year compared to EUR 21 per square meter in the previous year.

 Logistics and production

-In thelogistics and productionreal estate segment, there is a lack of space to meet the continuing demand.
-After an average take-up of around 400,000 square meters in the years 2018 to 2022, the figure fell significantly to around 280,000 square meters in the previous year.
+There is a lack of space in the logistics and production property sector to meet the continuing demand.
+After an average of around 400,000 square meters was taken up between 2018 and 2022, the figure fell significantly to around 280,000 square meters in the previous year.

 A further decline to less than 150,000 square meters is expected for the current year.
 In addition to the supply of space, economic uncertainties and a lack of confidence in Germany as an industrial location are also playing a role for the players.
 A wait-and-see approach to new lettings can also currently be observed in the Hannover Region.